syncfusion-content/blazor-docs/blazor/treegrid/editing/cell-edit-types.md

 ### Using NumericTextBox in EditTemplate

-You can render the [SfNumericTextBox](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfNumericTextBox-1.html) component in [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_EditTemplate).
+You can render the [SfNumericTextBox](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfNumericTextBox-1.html) component for the edit form field in tree grid using [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_EditTemplate).

 In the following sample, the `SfNumericTextBox` component is rendered in the `EditTemplate` for the **Duration** column.